igor-makarov/ipa-tools/README.md

 ```
 ./download.sh "<app URL>"
 ```
+The script is a modified version of [cherrypick.js](https://github.com/attheodo/cherrypick), a JXA-based iTunes downloader.
+I've removed some of the code because it wasn't being extremely stable.
+The downside is that you don't get indication that download has completed.

 ## Take apps out of guest VM
 This will SCP the IPAs from guest to `./apps`